 I found buckwheat at a local international food bazaar which carries food from various countries.
 Bob’s red mill also has buckwheat, but I am not sure they are the toasted buckwheat groats.
 However, there are many options for toasted buckwheat (kasha) available on Amazon.

 How to cook in Instant Pot?

-It is very easy to cook buckwheat in the instant pot similar to rice.
+It is very easy to cook buckwheat in an instant pot similar to rice.

 - Rinse the buckwheat before you start cooking.
-I put them in a strainer, and put it under running water for a few seconds.
+I put them in a strainer and put them under running water for a few seconds.

 - Then start by adding water and the rinsed buckwheat to the instant pot.
 Add salt, and optionally some oil or butter.

 - Close the lid with the vent in sealing position and set to pressure cook.